 There are two Major factors involved.
 Cost and time.
 Both include losses due to repairs, etc.

-A Most cost effektive StaRFIsh Rail system cobsists of a Hub (120,-£), at least one Reader (Quad: 60£) and at least one serial/antenna (4×6£), plus a bunch of CAT5 Patch cables for around 220£.
+A Most cost effective StaRFIsh Rail system consists of a Hub (120,-£), at least one Reader (Quad: 60£) and at least one serial/antenna (4×6£), plus a bunch of CAT5 Patch cables for around 220£.
 No programming, No Adaption, No hassles.

 A system based on RC522 is cheapest at around 3€ a piece (3.3v).
 Around six Readers can be attached to a single Arduino or ESP32.
-The total cost Up to this Point with four Readers as above is less than 40 Euros, assuming only one Out of 5 Readers bought in a bundle
+The total cost Up to this Point with four Readers as above is less than 40 Euros, assuming one out of 5 Readers bought in a bundle might arrive defective.